chuckhoupt/awstats/README.md

 The documentation available for this release in HTML format is in the docs/ directory.

-You can find a most up-to-date documentation at:
+You can find the most up-to-date documentation at:
 <http://www.awstats.org>